Business of beer on tap for next Entrepreneurship Forum

 The event is free and open to the public and begins with breakfast at 7:30 a.m.
-Reservations are required and can be made by calling (269) 387-6059 or at wmich.edu/business/e-rsvp.
-Free parking is available in Lot 72R next to Schneider Hall.
+Reservations are required and can be made by completing the form below or by calling Alyshia Garrett at (269) 387-6059.

 Pioneers of craft beer since 1995, Matt and Rene Greff decided to give up their corporate jobs when they were in their late 20s to start a brewpub soon after microbreweries were legalized in Michigan.
 They raised their startup capital through a network of friends, family and co-workers and became the first brewpub to open in Ann Arbor and the fifth to open in Michigan’s fledgling microbrewery movement.

 By 2001, the Greffs were ready to expand.
 As fate would have it, the building adjacent to their brewpub became available, and they were able to expand operations with the addition of a small banquet space and much-needed additional fermentation and serving tank capacity.

 As the brewpub hummed along, the Greffs set their sights on opening a packaging brewery to produce and bottle Arbor Brewing Company’s award-winning beers for statewide distribution.
 As longtime Ypsilanti residents, the Greffs wanted to help spearhead the economic renaissance in their hometown, so they chose an abandoned warehouse close to a residential neighborhood.

 The Ypsilanti location, which includes a beer garden, quickly became a regional destination and a favorite local hangout.
 By 2010, it was bursting at the seams, so the Greffs embarked on an ambitious $1 million expansion and green brewery renovation project.
 In addition to the green renovations, the project doubled the amount of car parking, tripled the amount of bike parking, added 2,200 square feet, doubled the brewing capacity, and increased the bottling speed five-fold.